medibloc/panacea-core/e2e/README.md

 workflows.
 Root builds and `go test ./...` also do not enter this nested module.
 An operator must invoke `scripts/e2e/run.sh` explicitly, retain the selected artifact directory, and review its manifest and cleanup result.
-The ordinary Docker publish workflow builds and pushes independently; it neither runs E2E nor consumes `release/gate-manifest.json`.
+The ordinary Docker publish workflow, the tagged validator builder, and the current-version E2E images all use the `panacea-linux-static-v1` target: Go 1.26.5, a verified vendor tree, `CGO_ENABLED=0`, `netgo`, fixed amd64/arm64 microarchitecture baselines, explicit version/commit metadata, and `-trimpath`.
+The publish workflow still builds and pushes independently; it neither runs E2E nor consumes `release/gate-manifest.json`.
 Consequently, a passing GitHub workflow is not evidence that any standalone E2E command passed.

 For a release candidate, run `release-hardening` from a clean committed HEAD on a host that can actually execute both `linux/amd64` and `linux/arm64`, then